Crogarox/godot-jigglebones-CS/README.md

 7. That's all!
 Enjoy your jiggling!
 If you want more jiggleboneCSes, just repeat step 4-6 again and enter another bone name.
 8. Optionally, for further control, you can tune the parameters, see below.
+9. Remember to compile the script with the mono/msbuild option "Build Solution" otherwise you will get an error.